Poovattoor: Etymology

-The name Poovattoor is derived from Poo attoor (The place where flower fell).
+The name Poovattoor is derived from Poo attoor (meaning "the place where flower fell").
 Legend says that the goddess of Poovattoor was the sister of goddess of Pattazhi and Mannadi.
-The younger sister wanted a new place.
-So the elder gave her a handful of flowers, and told her to reside where the flowers were falling.
+The younger sister wanted a new place, so the elder gave her a handful of flowers, and told her to reside where the flowers were falling.
 Poovattoor was the place where the flower fell.

 Geography

-Poovattoor can be divided into three sub parts.
-Poovattoor west, Poovattoor east and Poovattoor.
+Poovattoor can be divided into three parts: Poovattoor west, Poovattoor east, and Poovattoor.
 MC road is the major road going through the village.
-The village is located on the banks of kallada river.
+The village is located on the banks of Kallada River.

 Culture

 The annual festival at Poovattoor Devi Temple is one of the largest temple festivals in Kulakkada Panchayat.
-The festival is known for Kettukazcha, Kambam (fire works), Aalp Ezhunnallathu (Procession of small structure made out of plantain kernel and germinating leaves of coconut tree with numerous lamps on it) and Ponnin Thirumudi (Devi's idol carved out of pure gold and rare precious stones).
+The festival is known for Kettukazcha, Kambam (fireworks), Aalp Ezhunnallathu (procession of small structure made out of plantain kernel and germinating leaves of coconut tree with numerous lamps on it), and Ponnin Thirumudi (Devi's idol carved out of pure gold and rare precious stones).

 Places of worship

-The temples in the area include Poovattoor Bahagavathy temple, Mahavishnu temple of Poovattoor East, Vilarithala sri mahadevar temple, Alumkunnil mahadevar temple(Poovattoor west) and Mavady mahavishnu temple.
+The temples in the area include Poovattoor Bahagavathy temple, Mahavishnu temple of Poovattoor East, Vilarithala sri mahadevar temple, Alumkunnil mahadevar temple (Poovattoor west), and Mavady mahavishnu temple.